The Seven Cities

-Everywhere, the missionaries of Karys turn the hearts and minds of the people away from the gods of their ancestors.
+Everywhere, the missionaries of Karys turned the hearts and minds of the people away from the gods of their ancestors.

-And two years ago the Seven Cities of Mokiir stood on the edge of the Smoking Wastes, a fragile peace threatens to thaw with the spring.
+And two years ago the Seven Cities of Mokiir stood on the edge of a fragile peace that threatened to thaw with the spring.

 After taking M’ziir on Tulvan 5th of 101 RA, it took about three weeks for Isra’Asiel Az’Aziil, the so-called Blood King of Azeth, to conquer Arkassin , and another six weeks to conquer the sixth city, Shek’Zur, renowned home of the Underkeep.